 Working so hard for a big corporation provides very little assurance for the future.
 This is what a lot of loyal employees discovered during the global economic recession several years ago.
 The devoted their time, energy, and skills to their company but such devotion wasn’t enough to avoid getting sacked when downsizing was required.

 It’s certainly no big surprise that many of the “casualties” of the economic recession resurrected with a heart for business.
+This could also be seen from the impact of the great depression, where many people lost their jobs and were forced to make a living somehow.
 You can’t get fired if you’re the boss of your company.
 Success stories have shown how having your own venture, when done right, can pave your way to financial freedom.

 If you’re considering becoming a business owner, it does seem like now is the perfect time to become one.
 So many people are trying it out, so why shouldn’t you if your heart is leading you to that path, right?